-The reverse side of the coin is when the Assistant’s expertise is undervalued, that engenders low job satisfaction resulting in the possibility of a high-level turnover of staff.
+The reverse side of the coin is when the Assistant’s expertise is undervalued, which engenders low job satisfaction resulting in the possibility of a high-level turnover of staff.
 This is expensive, both financially and in the loss of intellectual property.
 EAs are passionate about their profession, and are always looking to grow, so when they find themselves in a situation where their expertise is not valued, they will likely ‘move on’ to a more career orientated role.

 Let’s look at this scenario.

 You are an Executive experiencing high levels of STRESS, perhaps your role has become bogged down in managing the day to day operational tasks that inhibits progress plus, inhibits the ability to operate at a more strategic level.